The cuticle is the part of your skin that overlaps the bottom edge of the nail, also known as the nail bed.

 There are many cuticle creams available on the market.
 Apply cuticle cream on your nails and massage it in and around your nails.
 Cuticle creams soften, nourish, and strengthen your cuticles.

-A manicure is a good way to take care of your cuticles.
+A manicure at a nail salon is an excellent way to take care of your cuticles.
 When the manicurist rubs cuticle cream and massages your nail, the cuticles get moisturized and smoothed.
 The cuticles get a boost from the cuticle cream and become resistant to cuts and tears.

-Always choose a clean and hygienic salon to get your manicure done.
+If you go to a nail salon, choose a clean and hygienic salon to get your manicure done.
 This is very important to prevent infections.
-You can also go to a nail salon to get your manicure done.

 Cuticle Care-Do’s and Don'ts